 When your resin is mixed, use a pipette to add resin along the glue streams.
-It can be beneficial to let your resin sit for a bit and congeal when doing this process, as it clings to the glue better.
+It can be beneficial to let your resin sit for a bit and thicken when doing this process, as it clings to the glue better.

 Make sure not to add so much resin that your shells overflow.
-You can add little decorations to the bottom of your shells, such as sand, smaller shells, imitation plants, interesting rocks, pearls, molded animals, etc.
+You can also add decorations to the bottom of your shells, such as sand, smaller shells, imitation plants, interesting rocks, pearls, molded animals, etc.

-Once cured, your resin waterfall is ready for display!
+Once cured, your resin waterfall is ready for display.

-Bonus tip: You can use resin molds to create a pool into which the waterfall flows!
+Bonus tip: You can use resin molds to create a pool into which the waterfall flows.

 This resin waterfall would also look great as a part of a terrarium.

-Unpublished Blog Posts of Resin Obsession, LLC © 2020 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2022 Resin Obsession, LLC